Benjamin-Ung/Benjamin-Ung/README.md

 ### Hello there!

-Thank you for checking out my Github.
-My Name is Benjamin Ung and I am a graduating CS major at Cal Poly Pomona.
-I currently looking for work in a software development role, but am open to other opportunities as well.
-I am currently working on the Northrop Collaboration Project (NGCP) UAV team designing and implementing software to detect lost hikers and identify wildfires.
-On the side, I am working collaboratively on  machine learning project to identify edible and poisonous mushrooms using a convolutional neural network model.
+Thank you for checking out my Linkedin!
+My Name is Benjamin Ung, and I am a computer science graduate at Cal Poly Pomona.
+I am interested in learning more in a software development role and am reading about object-oriented design patterns to further improve my understanding.
+I am also looking into learning about GitHub Actions and Kubernetes.

+The latest project I worked on was the Northrop Collaboration Project (NGCP) where I was a part of the UAV software team.
+The goal of the plane was to detect lost hikers and identify wildfires while flying autonomously.
+My responsibilities included testing and implementing long-range communications with the vehicle as well as integrating varying components using ROS2's publisher and subscriber system.

-In my free time, I enjoy playing ultimate frisbee and volleyball with my friends at my local park and recently I have been getting into Deep Rock Galactic (⛏ROCK AND STONE!⛏).
+In my free time, I enjoy playing Ultimate Frisbee and volleyball with my friends, and recently, I've been getting into Deep Rock Galactic (⛏ROCK AND STONE!⛏).
 I also enjoy playing board games on a chill night out.

-If you need to contact me, feel free to email: benjaminung6035@gmail.com.
+Please feel free to reach out to me!

 Linkedin: https://www.linkedin.com/in/benjamin-ung-a9013a1b4/